Writing and reviewing checklist

 • Are prerequisites separate, clear, and imperative?

-• Are there any obvious prerequisites that can be removed, such as “You must install the RHACM” in an area where that is already understood?
+• Are there any obvious prerequisites that can be removed, such as “You must install the RHACM” in an area where that is already understood because the user is working with an MCH resource that you get during install?

 • Are there any red links when you preview and run Check my links or any errors from the linter.